Musk's tweet about buying Manchester United no joke for fed-up fans | Sports-Games

 IRREVERENT JOKESTER The tweets are far from the first to land Musk in controversy.

-The SEC did not immediately respond to a request for comment on Musk's latest tweets, when messages were left outside usual business hours.
 Musk's ambitions range from colonising Mars to creating a new sustainable energy economy, and in the process he has built the most valuable car company in the world in Tesla, rocket company SpaceX, and a slew of smaller firms.
 One is a tunnel maker called the Boring Company.
+WIDESPREAD OPPOSITION

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)